-This subsection presents an example of how to set up an iSF security domain using a file domain.
+Overview This subsection presents an example of how to set up an iSF security domain using a file domain.
 Sample iSF authorization realms, roles, and users are created, and the authorization process is explained by example.
-In this example, the iSF security domain is configured to be a file domain .
+File domain In this example, the iSF security domain is configured to be a file domain .
 A file domain is a simple file-based security domain that can be used for tests or demonstrations.
 The user data is then stored in an XML security file.
-For details of how to configure a file domain, see "Managing a File Security Domain" on page 174.
-The following users are created in the file domain for this example: Janet-with username, Janet, and password, JanetPass.
+For details of how to configure a file domain, see "Managing a File Security Domain" on page 187.
+Example users The following users are created in the file domain for this example: Janet-with username, Janet, and password, JanetPass.
 John-with username, John, and password, JohnPass.
 SuperUser-with username, SuperUser, and password, BigSecret.
-The following realms and roles are assigned to the users, Janet, John, and SuperUser (where realms and roles are notated in the format RealmA { roleA1, roleA2,, roleAn}): • Janet-is assigned the following realms and roles: • Engineering {developer, admin} • IONAGlobalRealm {guest} • John-is assigned the following realms and roles: • Finance {accountant} • IONAGlobalRealm {guest} • SuperUser-is assigned the following realm and role: • IONAGlobalRealm {guest}
+Assigning realms and roles to the example users The following realms and roles are assigned to the users, Janet, John, and SuperUser (where realms and roles are notated in the format RealmA { roleA1, roleA2,, roleAn}): • Janet-is assigned the following realms and roles: • Engineering {developer, admin} • IONAGlobalRealm {guest} • John-is assigned the following realms and roles: • Finance {accountant} • IONAGlobalRealm {guest} • SuperUser-is assigned the following realm and role:

+• IONAGlobalRealm {admin}